spdx/spdx-spec/chapters/file-information.md

 ### 8.16.1 Description

-The field provides a place for the SPDX Document creator to record a list of other files (referenceable within this SPDX Document) which the file is a derivative of and/or depends on for the build (e.g., source file or build script for a binary program or library).
+The field provides a place for the SPDX document creator to record a list of other files (referenceable within this SPDX document) which the file is a derivative of and/or depends on for the build (e.g., source file or build script for a binary program or library).
 The list of files might not necessarily represent the list of all file dependencies, but possibly the ones that impact the licensing and/or might be needed as part of the file distribution obligation.
 The metadata for the file dependencies field is shown in Table 51.

 Table 51 — Metadata for the file dependencies field